2012 Lory Meagher Cup

-The 2012 Lory Meagher Cup was the fourth staging of the Lory Meagher Cup since its establishment in 2009.
+The 2009 Lory Meagher Cup is the fourth edition of the Lory Meagher Cup since its establishment by the Gaelic Athletic Association in 2009 and is the fourth-tier of Hurling for senior county teams (the All-Ireland Senior Hurling Championship is the first-tier trophy).
+It is contested by five GAA county teams ranked 29–33 in the 2012 All-Ireland Senior Hurling Championship.
 The draw for the 2012 fixtures took place on 14 November 2011.
 The competition began on 5 May 2012 and ended on 9 June 2012.

 Donegal were the defending champions, however, they availed of their right to promotion to the Nicky Rackard Cup.
 Tyrone won the competition, defeating Fermanagh in the cup final.

+Format

+Four teams play in Round 1.